-Science affects, in a multitude of ways, the life of almost every person on earth.
-From medicine to nutrition to communication to transportation, the products of scientific research have changed human life.
+In a multitude of ways, science affects the life of almost every person on earth.
+From medicine and nutrition to communication and transportation, the products of scientific research have changed human life.
 These changes have mostly taken place in the last two centuries, so rapidly that the average person is unable to keep informed.
 A consequence of this "information gap" has been the increasing suspicion of science and scientists.
-The lack of true understanding of science, especially of "fundamental" research, has motived the authors to write a short and approachable description of science and the people who do it.
+The lack of true understanding of science, especially of "fundamental" research, motivates this effort to narrow this gap by explaining scientific endeavor and the data-driven worldviews of scientists.

 - Fills an existing void in the understanding of science among the general population

 - Is written in a nontechnical language to facilitate understanding

 - Covers a wide range of science-related subjects:

 - How scientists work by sharing results and ideas

 - How science is funded by governments and private entities

 - Addresses the possible dangers of research and how society deals with such risks

 - Expresses the viewpoint of an author with extensive experience working in laboratories all over the world

 Chapter 1.
 What is Science?
 Chapter 2.
 Scientists and What do they do?
 Chapter 3.
 Is Science Dangerous?
 Chapter 4.
 Can Science be Trusted?
 Chapter 5.
 Why Support Basic Research